 2. Entities within the scope of BVI ESA

-The law set out economic substance requirements and reporting for BVI legal entities that are not tax-residents in other jurisdictions and carry on relevant activities.
+The law sets out economic substance requirements and reporting for BVI legal entities that are not tax-residents in other jurisdictions and carry on relevant activities.

-Pursuant to the Act, the “legal entity” concept encompasses all registered BVI companies and limited partnerships excluding limited partnership which does not have legal personality.
+Pursuant to the Amendment Act 2021, the “legal entity” concept encompasses all registered BVI companies and limited partnerships (with or without a separate legal personality).

 On the other side, an entity is considered to be out-of-scope of the ‘legal entity’ definition if it is a non-resident company that is a tax resident in the country other than BVI.

 In terms of “relevant activity”, in the context of the economic substance regime, the OECD and EU demonstrate nine geographically mobile “relevant activities” which cover various ranges of business sectors.
 They include:

 - Fund management